 Ease of Filling

 The Syncro 10's hydration bladder, the Hydraulics 2.5 Liter LT features a wide opening bladder that makes filling up no problem.
 The fully-opening water bladder is similar to the Platypus Duthie A.M.
 10 and the Deuter Compact Air EXP 12 in that they all provide complete and easy access for filling up.
-Additionally, the Pour Shield makes things easier, especially in shallow sinks, etc.
+In shallow sinks, the Pour Shield makes filling easier.

 The 2.5-liter bladder is housed in its dedicated sleeve inside the main compartment which keeps the wet stuff in its place, not completely separating it from the rest of the pack in case of leaks or spills.
 Access is then gained by opening the zipper to the main compartment.
 Once your hydration bladder is topped off, fold the top flap of the bag over itself and slide the Slide Seal clamp across the upper part of the bladder.